African-American organized crime: California

-In the 1940s, thousands of Black Americans migrated from the South into Los Angeles for World War II jobs.
-Overcrowding became a huge issue, especially since legalized restrictive covenants kept Blacks from moving into other areas of LA.
-Violent clashes arose between the Black and white populations.
-Black gangs were created as protection against white violence.
-They first arose on the Eastside of LA before extending south and west.
+In the 1940s, thousands of black Americans migrated from the South into Los Angeles for World War II jobs.
+Overcrowding became a huge issue, especially since legalized restrictive covenants kept blacks from moving into other areas of LA.
+Violent clashes arose between the black and White populations.
+Black gangs were created as protection against White violence; they first arose on the Eastside of LA before extending south and west.

-Eventually, white residents began moving out of South Los Angeles into the suburbs.
-In the early 1960s, Black gang violence continued to grow as whites left the area.
-The Black gangs, which started as protection groups, began fighting each other.
-But in 1965 after the Watts Rebellion, much of the violence between the gangs dissipated.
+Eventually, White residents began moving out of South Los Angeles into the suburbs.
+In the early 1960s, black gang violence continued to grow as Whites left the area.
+The black gangs, which started as protection groups, began fighting each other.
+However, in 1965 after the Watts Rebellion, much of the violence between the gangs dissipated.
 Members instead focused on fighting police brutality and other social injustices.
 Black gang activity declined in the years following with a turn towards political advocacy.

-But by the late 1960s, new street gangs emerged as Black consciousness fell away with political leadership.
+But by the late 1960s, new street gangs emerged as black consciousness fell away with political leadership.
 Immature teens without leadership soon became involved in criminal activity and by 1972 one of the first gang murders of the time took place.
 Many factors, including severe radicalization, caused these violent street gangs to surface, one such gang being the well-known Crips.

 By the 1990s, over 270 gangs emerged and an epidemic of homicides emerged.

 On the West Coast in Oakland, California, Felix Mitchell and his 69 Mob ran a large scale drugs trafficking operation, generating income of nearly a million dollars in monthly business.

-Other Areas
+Other areas

-According to a United States Senate sub-committee on organized crime during the 1980s, one of the most sophisticated, corporate-like, structured, organized crime groups outside of the Italian mafia was the Young Boys Inc. (AKA YBI).
+According to a United States Senate sub-committee on organized crime during the 1980s, one of the most sophisticated, corporate-like, structured, organized crime groups outside of the Italian mafia was the Young Boys Inc. (YBI).
 Founded by a small group of teen-aged friends on Detroit's west side in the mid-1970s, in less than two years, YBI took over the majority of Southeast Michigan's heroin trade with absolutely no interference from any other crime groups.

 At its peak, YBI sales were an estimated $300,000 a day.
-The murder of one of the founders, Dwayne Davis (AKA Wonderful Wayne), and a series of federal indictments on 2 of the remaining bosses and 40 of the top lieutenants crippled YBI in 1982.
+The murder of one of the founders, Dwayne Davis (Wonderful Wayne), and a series of federal indictments on 2 of the remaining bosses and 40 of the top lieutenants crippled YBI in 1982.
 There were a few lieutenants who survived, one in particular carried on the organization in Detroit and Boston through the late 1980s until crack cocaine became the drug of choice over heroin.